Can Pakistan face down a growing Taliban insurgency? – DW – 01/31/2023

 Advertisement

-Most of the people in the mosque were police officers who were gathered for evening prayers.
-The mosque is located in their security compound.
+Most of the people in the mosque were police officers who were gathered for evening prayers, with the mosque located in their security compound.
 It is one of the deadliest attacks to strike Pakistan in years, and the deadliest since the Taliban takeover of Kabul.

 Dozens killed in Pakistan mosque bombing